Kradios9/Kradios9/README.md

 ## About Me
 - 🎓 Graduated with a degree in Computer Engineering.
 - 🔭 I’m currently focusing on upgrading skills 👨⌛️

+- 💻 Experience with Assessment and Authorization (A&A) in support of DoD and IC programs, including package development, artifact generation, and authority to operate (ATO)

+- 💻  Familiarity with differences in on-prem OPSEC in relation to cloud-based security
+      • Strong understanding of networking (TCP Flags, TCP Handshake, IP addressing, Firewalls, Proxy, IDS, IPS)
+      • Ability to perform NetFlow / packet capture (PCAP) analysis
+      • Experience with cyber threat hunting

 - 💻 Experienced in DevSecOps with Terraform, Git, Jenkins, Docker, K8S, Ansible,

+- 💻 Experienced with Nessus, Nmap, Burp Suite , Metasploit , Wireshark , OWASP ZAP

+- 💻 Experienced Threat hunting, PowerShell

-- 💻 Experienced in mobile app development with Flutter, React-Native, Kotlin and Swift and backend development with Firebase, SQLITE and Node.js.
+- 💻 Experienced in mobile app development with Flutter and React-Native .For backend development with Firebase, SQLITE and Node.js.

 - 💻 Experienced in Web development with Reactjs, Angularjs and for the backend with ASP.NET, Django, Node.js and Symfony.

 - 🚀 Always seeking new challenges and opportunities for growth.
 - 🎨 Creative thinker with a knack for problem-solving.